MicrosoftDocs/windows-itpro-docs/education/windows/switch-to-pro-education.md

 **To roll back Windows 10 Pro Education to Windows 10 Pro**

-1. Log in to [Windows Store for Business](https://businessstore.microsoft.com/en-us/Store/Apps) with your school or work account, or follow the link from the notification email to turn off the automatic switch.
+1. Log in to [Microsoft Store for Business](https://businessstore.microsoft.com/en-us/Store/Apps) with your school or work account, or follow the link from the notification email to turn off the automatic switch.
 2. Select **Manage > Account information** and locate the section **Automatic Windows 10 Pro Education upgrade** and follow the link.
 3. In the **Upgrade Windows 10 Pro to Windows 10 Pro Education** page, select **Turn off the automatic upgrade to Windows 10 Pro Education**.